 Frameless encompasses over 30,000 square feet of space, across four different galleries with unique ways of interacting with the artworks.
 Each gallery focuses on a different theme or aspect of the pieces.
 This could be the colours of the paintings, the dreamy universes of the works, or their abstract nature.
 Visitors may touch and feel the brushstrokes themselves, or become surrounded by the vastness of a painting’s landscape.

 Oh, and need we even bother to mention how incredible the photos are that you’re going to get from the experience?
-Added to which, you can impress your friends by (almost definitely) being able to name each work and artists.
-With 40 different interactive digital interpretations of masterpieces from 28 legends of the art world, it’s like a best of compilation.
+Added to this, you can impress your friends by (almost definitely) being able to name each work and artist.
+With 42 different masterpieces to explore from legends of the art world, it’s like a ‘best of’ compilation.
 But for art.

 A special afternoon tea is also on offer, taking inspiration from the art with a theatrical element.
-You could even hire out the entire space for private events.
+You can even hire out the entire space for private events.
 Now that would make for an unforgettable night.

 Frameless can be found right around the corner from Marble Arch station.
 Open seven days a week, be sure to head to their website to secure yourself a ticket.
 Ticket prices vary depending on the day, and when you want to visit.